 Popular with everyone for its constant choice of attractions, or simply the option to relax and people watch if you would rather, Mill Avenue District is a very well planned, pedestrian friendly locale.

-Dependant on your age group and what interests you, the area has a great bar scene with lots of dining options.
-It is well known for its fun and peaceful ambiance and choice of nice boutiques and retail stores also, as well as reliable public transit to get you there!
+Depending on your age group and what interests you, the area has a great bar scene with lots of dining options.
+It is well known for its fun and peaceful ambiance and choice of nice boutiques and retail stores also.
+I love going there, especially because there is reliable public transit to get you there!
+It’s very convenient.
+With all that said, I recommend you check Mill Avenue District if you want a hassle-free day.

 13. Papago Park

 Papago Park has been designated as a Phoenix Point of Pride, and no wonder!
+I can’t help but smile from ear to ear whenever I’m there.
 It is a wonderful location for everyone; its stunning red rocks with their various rock formations and many hiking, biking and running trails make for a fabulous fun filled and active day out.

 The extra good news is that the wide, paved trails make getting around extra easy for those who might have limited mobility, so nobody misses out!
 The surrounding grounds also have some stunning palms and cacti to enjoy viewing.